bartmichu/node-urbackup-server-api/README.md

 You can use it to interact with UrBackup server installed locally or over the network.
 It allows you to view and modify settings, add or remove clients, get information about running tasks, clients status, backup jobs, start or stop backups and more.

-*Please note that this code is still a work in progress - some functionality is missing, but non-private method signatures are unlikely to change.*
+*Please note that this code is still a work in progress - some functionality is missing.
+Non-private method signatures are unlikely to change but it is possible.
+Please read the CHANGELOG.txt before updating to prepare for possible breaking changes.*

 Requirements:
 - Active LTS or Maintenance LTS version of Node.js (<https://nodejs.org/en/about/previous-releases>)